 Mr. Brochu was named Ernst & Young’s Entrepreneur of the Year in 2000.

-Don is the founder of VentureWest Partners, LLC, which he founded in 2002, to provide M & A, interim CEO, capital formation and debt restructuring services to early stage and lower middle market companies.
-Don was an interim CEO for Blue Lime Software Inc., EZ Healthcare West, Inc., and Symeron Software, Inc. Don also co-founded Vonzos Partners, LLC, an early stage technology venture capital firm.
+Don is the founder of VentureWest Partners, LLC, which he founded in 2002, to provide M & A, interim CEO, capital formation and debt restructuring services to early stage and lower middle market companies to national and international companies.
+He was an interim CEO for Blue Lime Software Inc., EZ Healthcare West, Inc., and Symeron Software, Inc. He provided executive leadership, recruited key employees, raised capital, and sold Blue Lime Software to a financial investor.
+He also co-founded Vonzos Partners, LLC, an early stage technology venture capital firm.
+Don is not active in the firm however he has retained an economic interest in two investments made.
+Currently, Don is a Senior Advisor to Red Door Capital Partners.
+Red Door invests side-by-side along with its network of High Net Worth Investors, Family Offices, and Registered Investment Advisors (RIA’s).

-Previously Don was a senior executive at IBM Global Services.
+Previously he was a senior executive at IBM Global Services.
 He led the Next Generation CRM Automotive and Retail Petroleum Practice for North America.
 Clients included Ford, GM, Daimler Chrysler, Shell and Texaco.

 Prior to IBM, Don was the largest shareholder and CEO of Data National Corporation.
 Over a five year period he built the company into a CRM leader in automotive and retail petroleum.
 Key clients were Penske Automotive, Sunoco, Shell, Texaco, Exxon/Mobil, Goodyear Tire, Pep Boys and Big O Tires.
 The company was sold to Ernest and Young Consulting.